Basimglurant: Pharmacokinetics

 Preclinical drug trials showed that basimglurant possessed a terminal half-life of 7 hours in rats and 20 hours in monkeys, indicating a dosing regimen of once daily in possible human patients.
 Research with rats and monkeys revealed a bioavailability of 50%, with additional studies showing that basimglurant has a rate of plasma protein binding of 98 to 99%.

 Clinical trials

 Phase I clinical trials for basimglurant began in April 2015, and finished in September 2015.
 56 people were spread out among 4 healthy cohorts, a major depressive disorder cohort, and a placebo cohort.
 The trial was undertaken to study (and verify) the safety of basimglurant as a potential drug.
 Completion of this trial allowed for basimglurant to begin phase II drug trials.

 Phase II clinical trials have been undertaken, and a lack of efficacy was found overall.
 Improved secondary endpoints though of 1.5 mg dosage has prompted future clinical trials of the drug.

 Future

-Basimglurant has shown the desired characteristics of a drug with high bioavailability, few safety liabilities, and promise in the secondary endpoints of a phase IIb trial.
-Basimglurant will most likely undergo future iterations and attempt to pass drug trials again due to the large investment already poured into the drug to develop it this far.
+Basimglurant has shown the desired characteristics of a drug with high bioavailability, few safety liabilities, and promise in the secondary endpoints of a phase IIb trial, it will most likely undergo future iterations and attempt to pass drug trials again.